ac000/mtd-cli/README.md

 *lossId* is an 'id' as returned by the '*mtd-cli il bf-list-loses*' command

 *claimId* is an 'id' as returned by the '*mtd-cli il lc-list-loses*' command

-**ii** supports the following commands

-    get-annual-summary

-which takes two arguments

-    $ mtd-cli ii get-annual-summary utr taxYear

-*utr* is the Unique Tax Reference.

-*taxYear* is the Tax year to get in the form; *YYYY-YY*

 **ni** currently has a single endpoint